pangkahhwee/Data-Science/Prediction (Classification)/README.md

 <a id="ch1"></a>
 # Project Overview
-In this project, I chose a very popular example of classification.
-It is either 0 or 1.
-It either happened or it didn't happen.
-For example, cancer is positive or not, the production part is working or not working, tomorrow it will rain or not, etc.
+In this project, I selected a widely used classification task with binary outcomes: either 0 or 1 where an event either occurs or does not.
+Examples include whether it will rain tomorrow or whether a production component is functioning or not.

-I worked with the project in Kaggle's Getting Started Competition, Titanic: Machine Learning from Disaster.
-I  focused on predicting the survival data for passengers.
-I followed a process of problem definition, gathering data, preparing data, explanatory data analysis, coming up with a data model, validating the model, and optimizing the model further.
+I worked with a project based on my interest after watching a movie, Titanic: Exploratory Data Analysis with Python Pandas.
+I concentrated on predicting passenger survival outcomes by following a structured workflow: defining the problem, collecting, cleaning and preparing the data, performing exploratory data analysis, building a model, validating its performance and further optimizing it.

 Let's take a look at the steps:

 <a id="ch2"></a>
 # Data Science Steps
-1. **Problem Definition:** What factors determined whether someone survived a disaster?
-Using passenger data, we were able to identify certain groups of people who were more likely to survive.
+1. **Problem Definition:** What factors influenced survival in a disaster?
+By analyzing passenger data, we are able to identify specific groups that had a higher likelihood of survival.
 2. **Data Gathering:** Kaggle provided the input data on their website.
 3. **Data Preparation:** I prepared the data by analyzing data points that were missing or outliers.
 4. **EDA (Exploratory Data Analysis):** If you input garbage data into a system, you'll get garbage output.
 Therefore, it is important to use descriptive and graphical statistics to look for patterns, correlations and comparisons in the dataset.
 In this step, I analyzed the data to make sure it was understandable.